vim/vim/runtime/syntax/testdir/README.txt

 Both inline setup commands and setup scripts may be used at the same time, the script file will be sourced before any VIM_TEST_SETUP commands are executed.

+Every line of a source file must not be longer than 1425 (19 x 75) characters.

 If there is no further setup required, you can now run the tests: